nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-24-vulnnet_internal.md

 ![screenshot10](../assets/images/vulnnet_internal/screenshot10.png)

 Unfortunately, we are unable to as we need to authenticate ourselves first.
-Hitting this dead-end, we can try enumerating the other services first.
+There's nothing much we can do without finding any possible credentials.
+Let's move on and enumerate the other services first.

-Now we will try to enumerate **NFS** running on port **2049**.
+Now let's enumerate **NFS** running on port **2049**.
 Perhaps there are directories on our target that we can mount onto our local machine?

 To check, we can use `showmount`: